Fifth Estate (periodical): History

-1970s

 By 1972 the optimism of the sixties had worn off and the tone of the paper became more concerned with struggle than fun.
 Ovshinsky had left in 1969, leaving a group of young people (teenagers or people in their early twenties) to run the paper.
 Peter Werbe, a 29-year-old Michigan State University dropout who had been with the paper since March 1966, took over as editor.
 The staff sent delegations to Vietnam, Cambodia and Cuba.
 The massive defeat of George McGovern and the election of Richard Nixon for a second term with an increased vote damaged the movement — many underground papers ceased publication and alternative news agencies such as the Liberation News Service, and the Underground Press Syndicate were beginning to collapse.
 The Fifth Estate was mentioned in the national press when one of its reporters, Pat Halley, threw a shaving cream pie at Guru Maharaj Ji in 1973.
 Though the guru forgave him publicly, two of his followers attacked Halley a week later and fractured his skull.

-1980s and 1990s

-By 1980, the paper had become more anti-technological and anti-civilisation, something for which it was well known throughout the 1980s.
-It was the focal point for the development of the political trend of anarcho-primitivism.
-Long-time contributor John Zerzan published his seminal essays on time, language, art, number and agriculture in the magazine.
-His articles were frequently accompanied by long critiques by George Bradford (né David Watson) or Bob Brubaker, who developed different versions of primitivism.
-After Zerzan's 1988 article on agriculture, he started publishing his new essays in Anarchy: A Journal of Desire Armed.
-Dismayed by what he saw as the excesses of Zerzan and others, Watson eventually repudiated primitivism in his 1997 essay "Swamp Fever".
-However, as of 2012, Zerzan began publishing articles in the Fifth Estate again on subjects as varied as the Black Bloc, the sea, and the Luddites.